-Perhaps my most sustained effort to date to point to the living Reality that IS Christ-in-you– and to do so in conjunction with a close reading of scripture —is found in this essay: The Divine Presence ‘I Am’ (Summer 2013).
+Perhaps my most sustained effort to date to point to the living Reality that IS Christ-in-you– and to do so in conjunction with a close reading of scripture —is found in this essay: The Divine Presence ‘I Am’ (Summer 2013 — download 2019 revision here).
 About the time that essay was published, it was suggested to me by a number of people, in a variety contexts, that this is gnosticism.

-Such an understanding of scripture might seem reasonable enough if you grow up in an conservative Evangelical or fundamentalist echo chamber where– living in immortal fear of hell-fire –any significant degree of honest critical reflection tends to be carefully avoided.
-But such a view just doesn’t fly among those with a less sectarian, more cosmopolitan point of view (e.g. most mature adults with a university education).
-Indeed, when it comes to the Bible, it seems to me that rather than worrying too much about history, per se– or, for that matter, how the end of the world may unfold –we would do better to attend to insights such as these from C.G.
+Such an understanding of scripture seems reasonable enough to those who grow up in conservative evangelical or fundamentalist environments where– living in immortal fear of hell-fire –group think and confirmation bias tends to trump critical thinking.
+But this understanding carries little weight outside that particular subculture.
+Indeed, when it comes to the Bible, rather than worrying too much about history, per se– or, for that matter, how the end of the world may unfold –we would do better to keep in mind insights such as these from C.G.
 Jung and Joseph Campbell who write:

 “Myth is the primordial language natural to . . . psychic processes, and no intellectual formulation comes anywhere near the richness and expressiveness of mythical imagery.”

 “Myth is much more important and true than history.
 History is just journalism and you know how reliable that is.”

 ~ Joseph Campbell